kyma-project/kyma/docs/application-connector/02-01-application-connector.md

 ## Istio Ingress Gateway

-The Application Connector is being exposed by Istio Ingress Gateway as the rest of the Kyma.
+The Istio Ingress Gateway exposes the Application Connector and other Kyma components.
 The DNS name of the Ingress is cluster-dependant and follows the `gateway.{cluster-dns}` format, for example `gateway.servicemanager.cluster.kyma.cx`.
 Istio Ingress Gateway secures the endpoints with certificate validation.
 Each call must include a valid client certificate.
-You can access every exposed Application (App) by using the assigned path.
-For example, to reach the gateway for the `user-custom` App, use this URL: `gateway.servicemanager.cluster.kyma.cx/user-custom`.
+You can access every exposed Application (App) using the assigned path.
+For example, to reach the gateway for the `user-custom` App, use `gateway.servicemanager.cluster.kyma.cx/user-custom`.

 ## Application Connectivity Validator

-The Application Connectivity Validator is responsible for validating subject of the client certificate.
+The Application Connectivity Validator verifies the subject of the client certificate.
 It is deployed per Application and it proxies requests to the Application Registry and the Events Service.

 ## Connector Service